Top 10 Upcoming Movies of March 2018

 Lots of movies get released every month.
 Keeping track of which ones to watch can be a struggle, especially when limited releases or straight-to-video films get involved.
 We’ve got you covered.

-Here are the movies to keep a look out for in February.
+Here are the movies to keep a look out for in March.

 Tyler Perry’s filmography is almost universally bad – outside of his role in Gone Girl, there isn’t exactly a ton there to like.
 And that’s especially true of the Madea franchise, which is just … why is that still a thing?
 (The answer, of course, is almost always money.)

 Acrimony isn’t a movie we know a lot about, outside of its trailer – which is more about setting a mood and making Taraji P. Henson look cool.
 But it actually does look kind of Gone Girl-esque, which makes one wonder if Perry’s experience working on that film (and under David Fincher) made him want to make that, but targeted to black audiences.
 We’ll see when it’s released, and while I’m cautious about its quality, I’m certainly interested to see what it does.

 Wes Anderson is someone who, in my mind, has never made a bad movie.
 He’s made a couple of middling ones, sure, but the majority of his filmography is really solid and Isle of Dogs looks to be another one of them.
 It’s his second animated feature – Fantastic Mr. Fox being the first – and this time tackles one of the most fundamentally simple ideas in storytelling: a boy and his dog.
 It looks to have some social commentary in it, too, and it has a tremendous vocal cast.

 It;s only scheduled for a limited release in March, though, so unless you’re in a special city you’ll probably have to wait until early April to watch it.